 When faith and repentance lead us to be baptized into Christ and his death, we become "dead to sin and alive to God" (Romans 6:11).
 This is a good death to die, isn't it?

-The meaning of life is incomprehensible —unless you know the meaning of death.
+We close with this thought: You cannot know the meaning of life unless you know the meaning of death.